Food Sanitation Grading System

 - 2018: Initial routine inspection for 2018 was 100% the letter grade

 - 2019: Initial routine inspection for 2019 accounted for 50% of the final grade, with 50% from the previous 2018 inspection

 - 2020: In the third year, the most recent inspection will be worth 50% of the letter grade, 35% of the grade will be from the previous year's routine inspection, and 15% from the year before

 Each food service establishment issued a City of Milwaukee Food Dealer Licence will receive a Milwaukee Sanitation Grade.
 The posting of the Sanitation Grade placard is mandatory.

 Each Milwaukee Sanitation Grade placard will be required to be placed in a visible place on the establishment’s front window, door, or wall or within 5 feet of the front door or other direct entrance from the street.
 Placards must be 4 to 6 feet above the ground or floor.
 If an establishment does not have a direct entrance from the street, they must post the grade near its point of entry, where it is clearly visible to passersby.
 The Health Inspector will help identify an acceptable place.

 Resources for Food Establishments

 TALK TO YOUR INSPECTOR.
-MHD health inspectors and managers can help you implement standards and systems to assure that your establishment meets the best food safety standards on a daily basis.
+MHD health inspectors and supervisors can help you implement standards and systems to assure that your establishment meets the best food safety standards on a daily basis.
 Talk to your inspector, or contact the MHD Division of Consumer Environmental Health for a food safety consultation.
 We are here to help.